 You can also get some help from specific lending programs that help you keep your down payment and fees low.
 My Mass Mortgage can be a great resource for first-time home buyers who are interested in finding state programs.
 You can also work with USDA loans, Fannie Mae, or Freddie Mac.

-Finally, when you work with a Clever Partner Agent to buy your home, you'll get 0.5% of your purchase price back after closing.
+Finally, when you work with a Clever Partner Agent to buy your home, you'll get cash back after closing.
 A Partner Agent is a full-service realtor who is experienced in your area and works for a major brand.
 You'll get all the help you need to buy your next home and get financial help to offset your closing costs!

 There's no reason not to get started finding your dream home today.
 Simply fill out our online form and we'll set up a no-obligation consultation.